hinter-net/hinter-cline/instructions.md

 5. Click the Cline icon on the VS Code sidebar.
     Select an API provider and enter your API key.

-    If you are not a paid subscriber to any of these API providers:
+    If you are not a paid subscriber to any of these API providers, consider using one that offers a free trial for testing.
+    For example:
     - Create an [OpenRouter](https://openrouter.ai/) account
     - Create an API key
     - Configure Cline to use [`deepseek/deepseek-chat-v3-0324:free`](https://openrouter.ai/deepseek/deepseek-chat-v3-0324:free)